-We’re tracking state legislation on tribal issues in the 131st Maine Legislature.
-Check out our Bill Tracker to learn more about these bills, see where they are in the legislative process and find out how you can take action to Stand with the Wabanaki!
+We tracked a number of priority bills on tribal issues during the first half of the 131st Maine Legislature.
+Check out our Bill Tracker to learn more about how these bills fared, see which legislation we’ll be tracking in the second half of the session and find out how you can take action to Stand with the Wabanaki!

 Follow us on social media